THIS POST MAY CONTAIN AFFILIATE LINKS. AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. PLEASE READ THE DISCLOSURE FOR MORE INFORMATION

 With white sands and clear turquoise blue waters, Maldives is home to the most stunning beaches I ever have set my eyes on.
 Yet, the best part about Maldives is underwater.
 Especially noteworthy for the big fishes like manta rays, eagle rays, turtles, grey tip sharks, whitetip sharks, whale sharks and so on.

 If you like to venture out on your own, borrow a kayak or snorkeling mask at the hotel or from one of the water sports centers and head out into the ocean.
 You can even try out paddleboarding on calm water days.

-Apart from a whole range of watersports that you can do at Maafushi, there are plenty of cool day trips from Maafushi too.
+Apart from a whole range of watersports at Maafushi, there are plenty of cool day trips from Maafushi too.

 Day trips from Maafushi

 When in Maldives, go diving.
 One of the best dive sites in the Maldives is Kadooma Thila where you can find white tip sharks, grey tip sharks, turtles, and eagle rays gliding around, an abundance of tiny colorful fishes around vibrant corals.